iff-gsc/LADAC/utilities/interfaces_external_programs/ArduPilot_SITL/README.md

 3. Customizing the Interface\
-        -To change the data send by the Interface you may change the content of the sendto message in mode_custom -The receiving block needs to be changed accordingly.
+        To change the data sent by the Interface you may change the content of the sendto message in mode_custom.
+        The receiving block needs to be changed accordingly.

 * known issues\
       Due to the additional message expected by SIMULINK and the according Blocking time the simulation slows down significantly until mode_custom is enabled.